-These families were working remotely and world schooling their kids, as they traveled from place to place, country to country.
+These families were working remotely and world schooling their kids.
+They were traveling from place to place, country to country.
 After several conversations with other families at the conference, my husband and I had an epiphany.
 Our dream of traveling full-time was actually possible!

 The tasks are many.
-Besides the usual tasks of planning for the actual trip – researching destinations, finding plane tickets, researching visa requirements, deciding what to take with us, and purchasing travel insurance – there are also tasks associated with moving a family.
+There are the usual tasks of planning for the actual trip: researching destinations, finding plane tickets, researching visa requirements, deciding what to take with us, and purchasing travel insurance.
+And there are also tasks associated with moving a family.

 A lot has happened in the last eight months, and a lot still needs to happen before we officially leave Seattle at the end of July.
 But the biggest thing is that we are realizing that an around the world trip is indeed possible!

 For our Seattle (and our US) friends and family, we will miss you dearly.
-This city has been our home for the last seven years, and has enriched our lives in so many ways.
+This city has been our home for the last seven years.
+It has enriched our lives in so many ways.
 This is not a permanent good-bye.
 We will always come back to you!
 And to the friends that we will meet as we make our way around the world, get ready, because we’re so excited to get to know you!

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.